 Lynda brings nursing experience from the acute care, long-term care and retirement community settings.
 Prior to joining HSL Lynda worked for a community based Certified Home Health Agency where she started as a Nurse Case Manager and then became a Clinical Liaison.
 Her most recent roles there were in clinical leadership and marketing and business development.
 Please contact Lynda with questions and referrals at 508-243-8294 or email at firstname.lastname@example.org

-At Hebrew Rehabilitation Center we are committed to delivering the highest quality of medical care to each and every patient and resident.
+At Hebrew Rehabilitation Center we are committed to delivering the highest quality of medical care to each and every patient.

 We uphold the Agency for Healthcare Research and Quality’s (AHRQ) definition of quality: "Doing the right thing, at the right time, for the right person, and having the best possible result."